jindai1783/CV/README.md

 #### Full Stack Understanding

-Have relavent experience in front-end, back-end, database and deployment with Ruby and JavaScript.
+Have relevant experience in front-end, back-end, database and deployment with Ruby and JavaScript.
 Continuing to seek and learn.

 ### Code Examples